rbliu/jedisim/README.md

 **Updates:**

+*2019-6-28*: Updated the Copyright section and the LICENSE file.

 *2018-10-31*: *jedisim6.0* has created the new `jedidistortDC2` code to ingest DC2 alpha map as a single lens plane.

 *2018-02-28*: *jedisim5.4* has updated `jedinoise` code to generate sky noise with a Gaussian distribution.
 The config parameter `noise_mean` is now replaced with `noise_std`.